-Good: Stylish looks, good to drive, packed with safety kit including ‘City Safety’ as standard, Geartronic now has stop/start.
-New 2.0 Volvo diesel from 2014 under 100g/km CO2.
+Good: Good to drive.
+Packed with safety kit including ‘City Safety’ as standard.
+Geartronic start/stop.
+New 2.0 Volvo D4 diesel from 2014 under 100g/km CO2.

 Bad: Steering could do with more weight.
 Choosing an automatic means big drops in economy and increases in CO2.

-Good: Much more sleek than previous Volvo estates.
-Clever safety systems.
+Good: Clever safety systems.
 Impressive direct injected petrol engines.
 Comfortable seats.
-New 2.0 Volvo diesel from 2014 under 100g/km CO2.
+New 2.0 Volvo D4 diesel from 2014 under 100g/km CO2.
 AWD gives steering more 'feel'.

-Good: Very comfortable and refined, makes for a good long distance car, stylish cabin, R Design models look sporty, low emissions DRIVe versions available, very safe.
+Good: Very comfortable and refined.
+Makes a good long distance car.
+Stylish cabin.
+R Design models look sporty.
+Low emissions DRIVe versions available.

-Bad: D5 diesel is starting to feel dated, Geartronic automatic can be sluggish too.
+Bad: D5 diesel starting to feel dated.
+Geartronic automatic can be sluggish.
+Handling more SUV than sportscar.

 Good: Incredibly refined and quiet on the move.
 High quality cabin with room for seven.
 Well equipped as standard.
 D5 is smooth yet punchy with good economy.
 T8 has tax advantages.

 Bad: Gargantuan size can make parking a challenge.
 Petrol engine is pricier than the diesel.
 T8 hybrid only does 35-40mpg in normal driving.
 Complaints of recurrent software glitches.